prusti/pcg/pcg-server/README.md

 # PCG Viewer Server

-A web server for visualizing PCG (Program Control Graph) outputs.
+A web server for visualizing PCG outputs.
 This server allows users to upload Rust files and view their PCG visualizations through a web interface.

 ## Prerequisites

 - Rust and Cargo installed
-- Access to the parent PCS project with `pcg_bin` and visualization files
+- Access to the parent PCG project with `pcg_bin` and visualization files

 ## Setup